HarleyBartles/switch-rom-packer/README.md

   - Defaults `--build-nro` to **on**.
   - Provides sensible defaults for `--stub-dir`, `--output-dir`, `--filelist-out`.
   - Integrates with the Makefile (RomFS auto-population, dynamic titles, optional icon).
+  - Generates fallback initials icons when none are provided.

 ### 🚧 In progress / next up